 Also, do not fall victim to the deceptions of the “once saved always saved” false teaching.
 One who is born again can later fall away, go apostate, backslide, turn back, or quit the faith.
 Please re-read the chapter on Persistence where this topic was covered in much more detail.
 The great apostle Paul wrote that he strived to remain pure and undefiled.
-Now, if even the great apostle and inspired writer could have disqualified himself, how much more should we also be diligent to remain spotless and without blame before Christ, lest we be found once again naked (i.e., not covered by and clothed in the righteousness of Christ) on the great Day of Judgment:
+Now, if even the great apostle and inspired writer could have disqualified himself, how much more should we also be diligent to remain spotless and without blame before Christ, lest we be found once again naked (i.e., not covered by and clothed in the righteousness of Christ) on the coming Great Day of Judgment:

 Not that I have already obtained this or am already perfect, but I press on to make it my own, because Christ Jesus has made me his own.
 Brothers, I do not consider that I have made it my own.
 But one thing I do: forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.
 Let those of us who are mature think this way, and if in anything you think otherwise, God will reveal that also to you.
 Only let us hold true to what we have attained.